Limited Company Buy to Let Mortgages Comparison

 If the overall figure you want to borrow becomes too high then you’re essentially running a commercial operation and should therefore take out a commercial mortgage(s).

-Buy-to-let mortgage rates tend to be a little bit higher for limited companies than for private landlords.
-You can view current rates using our best buy tool above.
+Buy to let mortgage rates tend to be a little bit higher for limited companies than for private landlords.
+You can view current limited company mortgage rates using our best buy tool above.

 Do I Need a Portfolio Landlord Mortgage?